 Our online resources

-Digitisation programmes are represented by the flagship Serving Soldier portal, that provides access to thousands of digital copies of unique diaries, correspondence, scrapbooks, photographs and other archive sources scanned as part of the JISC-funded project.
-Serving Soldier provides an insight into the lives of servicemen and their familes from the late nineteenth century until the Second World War.
-Highlights include T E Lawrence's own photography, photographs of the Boer War and Gallipoli and oral histories of the Market Garden Campaign in World War Two.
-The collection is regularly being supplemented with new digital content - please visit frequently to see new additions.
+The Serving Soldier provides access to thousands of digital copies of unique diaries, correspondence, scrapbooks, photographs and other archive sources scanned as part of the JISC-funded project, and provides an insight into the lives of servicemen and their families from the late nineteenth century until the Second World War.

 UK World War One Collections

-Being assembled for the 2014 centenary of the outbreak, UK World War One Collections is a database which aims to capture information on UK university, archive, library and museum holdings relating to World War One.
-The new database, part of the JISC World War One Discovery Programme, is being developed by the King's College Archives and King's College Department of War Studies.
+Assembled for the 2014 centenary of the outbreak, UK World War One Collections is a database which aims to capture information on UK university, archive, library and museum holdings relating to World War One.
+The new database, part of the JISC World War One Discovery Programme, was developed by King's College London Archives and King's College London Department of War Studies.

 A series of online Archives and Special Collections exhibitions provde a rich and colourful introduction to the history of King's and to the unique holdings of Archives & Special Collections.